pkgdown/extra.css

 Skip to contents

-This document introduces you to HDAnalyzeR’s basic set of tools, and shows you how to analyze and identify biomarkers in a dataset of cancer blood plasma samples.
+This document introduces you to HDAnalyzeR’s basic set of tools, and shows you how to analyze and identify biomarkers in a artificial dataset of cancer blood plasma samples.

 Loading the Data